Raleigh Township, Wake County, North Carolina

 Raleigh Township (also designated Township 1) is one of twenty townships within Wake County, North Carolina, United States.
-As of the 2010 census, Raleigh Township had a population of 117,838, a 6.5% increase over 2000.
+As of the 2010 United States census, Raleigh Township had a population of 117,838, a 6.5% increase over 2000.

 Raleigh Township, occupying 97.2 sqkm in central Wake County, is almost completely occupied by portions of the city of Raleigh, including the city's downtown area.
 The township is, for the most part, bounded by the I-440 Raleigh Beltline.